 As an Animal Science student, you will learn in one of the leading agriculture education facilities in the region, the Mars Agricultural Center at Sheridan College.

-The Mars Ag Center allows for a better ag learning experience with features such as an animal science lab, a soils and agroecology lab, an herbarium, a teaching greenhouse, a computerized commodities trading floor classroom, and other high-tech classrooms.
+The Mars Ag Center allows for a better ag learning experience with features such as an animal science lab, livestock barn, a two acre field lab, a soils and agroecology lab, an herbarium, a teaching greenhouse, a computerized commodities trading floor classroom, and other high-tech classrooms.

 Highly trained in a variety of related fields, including livestock reproduction and nutrition, equine anatomy, natural resource management, and microbiology, animal scientists’ skills are in demand across the nation and globe.
 The Bureau of Labor Statistics predicts that employment of veterinarians is projected to grow 19% between 2016 – 2026, much faster than average.